-Organized by Julia Stevenson and her crew, the Ride of Respect is an annual mass ride undertaken by motorcyclists to pay homage to tri-service personnel who gave their lives (along with their families) during the World Wars and subsequent conflicts to ensure that peace prevails among the forthcoming generations.
+Organised by Julia Stevenson and her crew, the Ride of Respect is an annual mass ride undertaken by motorcyclists.
+The purpose is to pay homage to tri-service personnel who gave their lives (along with their families), during the World Wars and subsequent conflicts to ensure that peace prevails among the forthcoming generations.

 The Ride of Respect encompasses both the southern and northern parts of England.
 Southside riders sporting red attire will form a massive poppy around the M25 while Northside riders do the same on the M60.
-Over the last five years, the team has been able to gather almost half a million pounds for the sake of military charities.
+Over the last five years, the team has been able to gather almost £500,000 for the sake of military charities.

-If you wish to exhibit support to the event, you could also buy some of the merchandise (including t-shirts, jackets, scarves, suit collars and poppy-pins) available online at http://www.madebyveterans.org.uk/
+If you wish to exhibit support to the event, you could also buy some of the merchandise (including t-shirts, jackets, scarves, suit collars and poppy-pins).
+All of the merch is available online at http://www.madebyveterans.org.uk/

 “On the 11th hour of the 11th day of the 11th month, we shall remember them!”